dr-ni/mi600/README.md

 - curl must be installed.
 - bc must be installed.
-- sed must be installed.
+- awk must be installed.

 ## Development